“Settle early with your opponent on the way to court” (Matt 5:25).

 Jesus tells his disciples to leave their prayers at the altar and first go and settle with a brother or sister.
 Peace with God and peace with one another go together.
 Human pride drags opponents to court who might have settled on the way.
 Judgment imposes a steep fine and self-imprisonment until the last penny is paid.
 What a perfect description of the brooding descent into bitterness people choose over a simple “I’m sorry,” still the best “Get Out of Jail Free” card there is.

 I am told that a common Russian greeting is “Please forgive me.”
-To begin every encounter with such a profound courtesy would bring heaven to earth.
-This was Jesus’ intent because he wants us to be happy and at peace.
-This is also the joy of the Gospel.
+To begin and end every encounter with such a profound courtesy would bring heaven to earth.
+This was Jesus’ message, and he offers it to us because he wants us to be happy and at peace.
+Isn’t this the joy of the Gospel?